HectorRamosJunior/HectorRamosJunior.github.io/README.md

 Site is available here: http://hectorramosjunior.github.io/

-My First Site.
+My First Site, features a to-do list.
 Purely front-end, there is no back-end interaction.

 Simple, but demonstrates understanding of HTML/CSS/JS/JQuery.
 The result of studying while working fulltime, lots more to come!